-W. Terrence Spiller earned Bachelor of Music and Master of Music degrees from the University of Washington, and a Doctor of Musical Arts degree from the University of Southern California.
+W. Terrence Spiller earned degrees in piano performance from the University of Washington, Indiana University, and the University of Southern California.
 Dr. Spiller, a prize-winner in international piano competitions, was recognized by the University of Southern California School of Music as the outstanding doctoral graduate of 1991.

-Spiller has performed across the U.S. and Europe as a soloist, recitalist, chamber musician, and accompanist.
-The Torrance Daily Breeze called his performance with the Peninsula Symphony Orchestra of Rachmaninoff’s Second Piano concerto as “spirited, whimsical and intense … from flowing sensuality to pounding drama, soloist and orchestra matched wits in a vigorous joint effort.”
-The Milwaukee Sentinel cited a chamber music performance as “breathtaking, soulstirring.”
-The San Luis Obispo Tribune called him “inspired … a musical powerhouse.”
+Spiller has performed across the U.S. and Europe as soloist, recitalist, chamber musician and accompanist.
+The Daily Breeze in Torrance called his performance with the Peninsula Symphony Orchestra of Rachmaninoff’s Second Piano Concerto as “spirited, whimsical and intense … from flowing sensuality to pounding drama, soloist and orchestra matched wits in a vigorous joint effort.”
+The Milwaukee Journal Sentinel cited a chamber music performance as “breathtaking, soulstirring.”
+The Tribune in San Luis Obispo called him “inspired … a musical powerhouse.”

 Spiller served as chair of the Music Department from 2004-19, and retired from full-time teaching in 2021.